Project Artifacts

 - No phase may appear in more than one group.

 - Parallelism is only honored at Tier 1 (native subagents).
-Tier 2 degrades parallel groups to sequential inline execution.
+Tier 2 degrades parallel groups to sequential target-preserving execution, not unconditional inline review.
+Concrete managed Claude and Cursor reviewers retain the exact resolver-returned

 Authoring responsibility: